 This is a legacy TM format that does not conform to the latest TMX standards and Smartling will not import the file.
 You can convert these TMX files to standard TMX files using free converters like XBench.

-Import a TMX File (New Experience)
+Import a TMX File

 - Go to Account Settings > Linguistic Assets.